-In the 80’s (if you do not remember this time you can always review photos!), hair with feathered hairstyles and slightly wavy volume was the trend not only between POP and ROCK musicians and cinema stars, but also for general Women who have their office jobs.
-I know that today these 80’s style looks may seem a little overdone or outdated (and you’re right), but what we suggest today is not a return to the 80s, but an update of the 80’s for today.
+In the 80’s (if you do not remember this time you can always review photos!), feathered hairstyles was the trend not only between POP and ROCK musicians and cinema stars, but also for general Women who have their office jobs.
+I know that today these 80’s style looks may seem a little overdone or outdated (and you’re right), but what we suggest today is not return to the 80s, but an update of the feathered hairstyles for today.

 What exactly Feathered Hair means?

 These wavy contours are quite soft, and the term feathered is due to resemblance between these contours drawn in the hair and overlapping feathers of a bird.
 There is no minimum length required for moderation of hair in this way, and it is a style that can be adapted to both long, medium and short hair.

 A well-made Feathered Hairstyle imparts natural styling to the hair, helps give volume and movement and will be easy to maintain.

 At first glance these two hair styles may look very similar, but looking with a little more attention and detail, we see the first big difference:

 In Feathered Hairstyle curly modelers are achieved by cutting and modeling through the curling of hair by a professional or by yourself.
 On the other hand, in the Layer Hairstyle the breaks and ripples are achieved by the haircut and taking advantage of its ripple and natural trim.

 In the Feathered style the hair is cut and modeled essentially at the tips, thus causing less damage to the hair strands.
 Although Feathered Hairstyle fits well to any type of hair, it helps control the volume better.